vilakkappankannan/Selenium/README.md

 It uncovers what needs to be improved before the product goes to market.

 ## How to run
-1. To run particular files, Goto terminal and run the below comments, examples,
+1. To run particular file, Goto terminal and run the below comments, examples,
       a) ./gradlew gatlingRun-demo.BasicSimulation
       b) ./gradlew gatlingRun-checks.ChecksDemo
       c) ./gradlew gatlingRun-assertions.AssertionsDemo

-2. To run all
+2. To run all files, Goto terminal and run the below comment, ./gradlew gatlingRun
-   ./gradlew gatlingRun